1933 Alabama Crimson Tide football team: Oglethorpe

 Although they played most of the game in a heavy rainstorm, Alabama opened the 1933 season with a 34–0 victory over Oglethorpe at Denny Stadium.
 The Crimson Tide took a 14–0 first quarter lead on a 12-yard Frank Moseley touchdown pass to Dixie Howell and a two-yard James McDanal touchdown run.
 With the lead, Alabama pulled their starters and played their second string for the second quarter.
 In the second, they took a 21–0 lead on a 21-yard Howard Chappell touchdown run.
 In the second half, the Crimson Tide closed the game with a touchdown in each of the final two quarters.
 McDanal scored first on a short run followed by a 12-yard Chappell run for the 34–0 win.
-The victory improved Alabama's all-time record against Oglethorpe to 2–0.